hackclub/hackclub/workshops/dashboard/README.md

 ## Part V: Publishing, sharing, and improving

 To publish this project, run your familiar git commands to get it up on GitHub Pages!
+Make sure you head over to 'https://[username].github.io/[repo-of-project]' to view your creation!

 Then, make sure to share your project using the `#shipit` channel on Slack!